 If you have a particularly sunny and hot summer ad your Leopard plant is located in full sun, add shade to avoid wilting.

 Also, keep the soil moist at all times, as this clump-forming perennial doesn’t respond well to dry soil.

 How to Propagate Leopard Plant

 Propagate leopard plants from seeds and by the division of the root ball.

 If you’re using seeds for propagation, sow them in a cold frame during springtime.

 Once the plants have grown large enough to handle, prick the seedlings and transplant them into individual pots.

 Keep them inside in a greenhouse during the first winter, planting them outside once the last spring frosts have passed in late spring or early summer.

 Division is done in the spring.
-Simply divide the root ball or take offsets, planting them in individual pots for the coming winter.
+Simply divide the root ball or take offsets after new growth has started, planting them in individual pots for the coming winter.

 Green Leopard Plant Pest or Disease Problems

 Leopard plants are susceptible to common plant pests and diseases.
 The most common pest is snails and slug attacks.

 Leopard plants contain tumorigenic pyrrolizidine alkaloids, which make the plant poisonous if ingested.